 We have all been taught that owning a home is the American dream.
 We know that the purchase of a home is one of life’s most significant decisions and one’s most significant design decision.
 (Well, maybe you have just heard that from me.)
 We all know America and its culture are founded on the pursuit of happiness.
 And yet when most people buy a home, they put happiness on the back burner which robs them of the rich experience of living in a home that makes them happy every day.
 They do not treat the purchase of a home as their most meaningful design decision.
 Is it surprising then that so few people really love their home and love living in it?
 However, people who love their homes passionately usually approached the purchase differently than those who don’t.

 As an example, I asked a friend to share his thoughts on this.
-He and his wife love their home and he had this to say:
+He and his wife love their new homes community in austin tx and he had this to say:

 The strongest point of this house to me is its multiple viewpoints, compounded by the changing nature of the light that works its way through the house during the day.

 People frequently ask us, ‘What part of the house do you actually live in?’
 We always answer, ‘All of it.’
 The reason is that we are looking at our entire house as we move through it during the day.
 Thus, a trip from the downstairs bedroom to the upstairs office using the stairs built by stair builders in Gold Coast is practically an exploration.

 We might see something in a new light.
 Because of all of our windows and multiple courtyards, we see the outside of our house and our gardens often during the day.
 Sometimes while I am eating lunch in the breakfast room, I marvel at the fact that I can look out the window there and not see another house.
 Thus, I can pretend I am in my country house while I am there.”
 Having many windows in your home is an aspect that everybody is looking for when buying a home, if you want to improve the quality of yours then contact this company that makes custom home windows.